Tanzania Safari and Beach

 Join a local family for a traditional Tanzanian lunch before driving on to Karatu for the night.

 Read More Day 6 Meet the Bushmen Day 7 Ngorongoro Crater The views are superb, from the first glimpse of the crater at ‘Heroes’ Point’, through the thick rain forest that covers its sides, down to the rich grassy plains that form its centre.
 Spend the night in a hotel close to the crater rim.
 Day 8 Mount Makarot – Serengeti Later continue by road to the Serengeti, with the option to stop en route at Olduvai Gorge.
 You will spend the night in a remote tented camp, with a campfire at night and a blanket of stars overhead.
 Days 9 – 10 Serengeti The Serengeti National Park is the jewel in the crown of Tanzania’s game parks and offers arguably the best game viewing in Africa.
 The setting is perfect – a sea of endless plains that stretches to the horizon, dotted with the occasional acacia tree and termite mound.
-This savannah is home to huge herds of buffalo that every year make the mass migration north, through crocodile infested rivers, in a frenzied mixture of mating and galloping that is driven by instinct.
+This savannah is home to huge herds of wildebeest that every year make the mass migration north, through crocodile infested rivers, in a frenzied mixture of mating and galloping that is driven by instinct.
 Prides of lion rule here, their hungry gaze sweeping the savannah for a chance to attack the thousands of eland, impala and gazelle.
 Solitary leopard stake out their place in the high branches of the acacia tree and herds of elephants roam at will.
 This is the Africa that you have always dreamed about.
 Day 11 Serengeti – Zanzibar Days 12-14 Zanzibar Beach Another great activity is a snorkelling excursion on Mnemba Island, home to some of the best snorkelling in East Africa.
 The visibility is superb and the coral provides a home to darting moray eels, brightly coloured star fish, stingrays and turtles.
 Day 15 Airport

 An exciting day today as you head to Lake Eyasi, home to a number of different tribal groups.
 Most popular for the children will be a visit to a Hadzabe (bushman) family.
 Learn how to make fire by rubbing a stick vigorously into a hardwood block until wisps of smoke appear which are then used to light dried grass.
 Practice firing a bow and arrow at a grass target, causing much hilarity with the local boys who will then demonstrate their (vastly superior) shooting skills!
 You may even be invited to join the bushmen on a hunt in the bush in the search for small wild animals – usually rabbits, squirrels or birds.